comorment/containers/README.md

 # Getting started

 We recommend to clone this entire repository.
-This is done by running ``git clone https://github.com/comorment/containers.git`` command.
+This is done by running ``git clone --depth 1 https://github.com/comorment/containers.git`` command.

+NB!
+Please add ``--depth 1`` to your command as shown above.
+This will limit the amount of data transfered from github to your machine.

 However, you need to enable [install GitLFS extension](https://git-lfs.github.com/).
 This is done by downloading and unpacking the GitLFS package, adding ``git-lfs`` binary to a folder that is in your ``PATH``, and running
 ``git lfs install`` command.